mgranja/Flight_Delay_Prediction_Model/README.md

 ### ETL - Bureau of Transportation Statistics Data

-The Bureau provided indivisual csv files for each airlines.
-We used an alteryx workflow to combine all the files into one csv file for easier consumption via tableau for our visualization exercise.
+The bureau provided indivisual csv files for each airlines.
+We used an Alteryx workflow to combine all the files into one csv file for easier consumption via Tableau for our visualization exercise.
-We also used alteryx to sort our data by Airline and by day and also we dropped a few unwanted columns to make a size of the file smaller.
+We also used Alteryx to sort our data by Airline and by day and also we dropped a few unwanted columns to make the size of the file smaller.

 ![Alteryx Dashboard](Alteryx.png)